/ tech-stacks / Best Tech Stack for Building a Newsletter as a Solo Developer

 This is the most important decision, and honestly either one works great.
 Here's how I'd choose between them.

 Buttondown is built by a solo developer, which means you get a product that respects developer workflows.
 It accepts Markdown and has an API, so you can automate publishing from a CI pipeline if you want.
-The free tier gives you your first 100 subscribers with all features.
+The free tier covers your first 100 subscribers with the rich-text and Markdown editor, custom-domain sending, and newsletter archives included, per the Buttondown pricing page (checked 2026-05-30).
+Above 100 subscribers you pay by subscriber count plus optional add-ons, with most add-ons (tagging, paid subscriptions, analytics, RSS-to-email) running $9 per month each.
 It's minimal, fast, and does exactly what you need without extra bloat.
 I appreciate that the UI doesn't try to upsell me every time I log in.

 Beehiiv is more feature-rich out of the box.
 It has a built-in website, referral program, ad network, and audience segmentation.
 If you want to monetize your newsletter through sponsorships or paid subscriptions from day one, Beehiiv gives you those tools without integrations.
-The free tier supports up to 2,500 subscribers.
+The Launch (free) plan supports up to 2,500 subscribers with unlimited sends, and Beehiiv states it takes 0 percent of your paid subscription revenue.
+The next tier up, Scale, runs $43 per month and lifts the limit to 100,000 subscribers, per the Beehiiv pricing page (checked 2026-05-30).

 What about Substack?
 Substack is fine for writers who don't want to think about tech at all.
-But it takes a 10% cut of paid subscriptions, locks you into their platform aesthetics, and gives you limited control over your subscriber data.
+There is no monthly fee, but it takes a flat 10 percent cut of your paid subscription revenue, and Stripe processing fees stack on top, so the real cost lands closer to 13 to 16 percent of gross (per Substack's own pricing help article, checked 2026-05-30).
+It also locks you into their platform aesthetics and gives you limited control over your subscriber data.
 As a developer, you can do better.

 What about ConvertKit (now Kit)?
 Good platform, but pricier than the alternatives and more geared toward creators selling courses and products.
+Its free Newsletter plan is generous, covering up to 10,000 subscribers with unlimited emails but only a single automation, while the paid Creator plan starts at $39 per month for up to 1,000 subscribers (or $33 per month billed annually), per the Kit pricing page (checked 2026-05-30).
 If your newsletter is a top-of-funnel for selling something, Kit is worth considering.
 For a standalone newsletter, it's more tool than you need.

 Landing Page: Astro